 REFINISHING CAST-IRON COOKWARE:

-Photos from a recent restoration project are shown at the end of this article
+Photos from restoration projects are shown at the end of this article

 1. Remove all traces of rust on your antique pan.
 You can use a wire brush, coarse steel wool, or wire bonnet that you attach to a power drill.
 A final wipedown with CLR cleaner will remove residual deposits.